megandieudonne/CCG/README.md

 <h2>Credit</h2>
 Facilitated by Megan Dieudonné | Contact: <a href="mailto:megan.dieudonne@gmail.com">Email</a>
-<h4>Megan Dieudonné is a designer from Aotearoa New Zealand.
-She recently completed a Master of Fine Arts from the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg HFBK</a></h4>
+<h4>Megan Dieudonné (b.
+1991, Manawatū-Whanganui) is a designer based in Leipzig.
+Her expanded practice includes websites, graphic identities and desktop essays typically in close collaboration with individuals and organizations situated in art, academia and digital culture.</h4>